 Economists tell us that any business enterprise, whatever its size, is operating in a highly competitive, global market.
-Sociologists tell us that in the UK we face a demographic time bomb predicting a return to the ‘war for talent’ of the turn of the last century.
+Sociologists tell us that in the UK we face a demographic time bomb predicting a return to the ‘war for talent’.
 Manufacturers are suggesting that we are short of engineers for future growth.
 Psychologists remind us that effective businesses utilise their human capital in ways that get more discretionary effort from their staff.

 So, the implications for each of our businesses is that employee productivity, return on capital employed and potential for innovation, are factors that must be managed differently in a volatile and unpredictable expanding marketplace.

 But do staff welcome business activities which might introduce change?